shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-1-EntraConnect-setup/README.md

 ![alt text](adsyncservice.png)

 ### Verify
-1. go to https://entra.microsoft.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/Devices/menuId/Overview and look for your onboarded devices, they should be listed as "Microsoft Entra hybrid joined" under the "Join type" column it takes time for the "Pending" state to finish
+1. go to https://entra.microsoft.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/Devices/menuId/Overview and look for your onboarded devices, they should be listed as "*Microsoft Entra hybrid joined*" under the "*Join type*" column (it takes time for the "Pending" state to finish)

-2. go to https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/ and look for users1-40, they should be listed as "Yes" under the "On-premise sync enabled" column
+2. go to https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/ and look for users 1-5, they should be listed as "*Yes*" under the "*On-premise sync enabled*" column

 3. go to https://entra.microsoft.com/#view/Microsoft_AAD_Connect_Provisioning/AADConnectMenuBlade/~/ConnectSync and look for the following values:
     ![connect](connect_validation.png)